Driving licence codes and categories explained

 Most of us take our driving licences for granted, but do you actually know what information it contains, and what all the codes on the back mean?
 We decided to demystify the photocard licence – here’s what you can expect to find.

-For anyone old enough to remember, driving licences used to be made of paper, these were replaced by the photocard in 1998 (although paper licences are still valid).
-Not all photocard licences are formatted the same way, which is down to when they were issued.
+For anyone old enough to remember, driving licences used to be made of paper.
+These were later replaced by the photocard in 1998 (although paper licences are still valid).
+However, not all photocard driving licences are formatted the same way, which is down to when they were issued.

-Photocard licences were introduced to bring consistency across the EU.
-There are lots of advantages – it’s more secure, and it ensures the person using the licence really is, who they say they are.
+Photocard licences were originally introduced to bring consistency across the EU, although it is still unsure how this will be affected with Brexit.
+There are lots of advantages, for example: it’s more secure, and it ensures the person using the driving licence is who they say they are.

 What’s on the front of my photocard licence?

-In the top left corner, a full driving licence will have the European Union flag with ‘UK’ in the centre.
+In the top left corner of your licence, a full driving licence will currently have the European Union flag with ‘UK’ in the centre.
 On the provisional licence, the flag is replaced by a large ‘L’ with ‘provisional’ written above it.
 The rest of the information looks like this:

 • Lines 1-3: your surname, name, date and country of birth